 Set the thermostat higher while you’re away to make a significant difference in your monthly expenditures.
 We’re talking 88 degrees here.
 HVAC manufacturers and engineers have given this advice.
 Set your thermostat to a temperature that is closer to that of the outside air.
 This option assures that your house will not be a sauna or a freezer when you arrive home.
 The process of repeatedly shutting down and restarting your computer puts undue strain on everything, including your wallet.

 Instead, setting your system to a greater temperature allows it to operate at a lower level, conserving its functionalities and keeping it functioning while you’re away.
 If no one is home, what is the sense of keeping the house cool?
 A programmed thermostat is the best way to keep this cycle going.
 When you leave the house, set it to raise the temperature and lower it when you return.
+We are also known for providing the best air conditioning service in Lawrenceville, GA.

 What Is The Best Temperature For Sleeping?